HankelBao/PyPse/README.md

 .\pypse.exe test.5.pse --debug
 ```

-## Contributing
+Feel free to report issues and make contributions.

-The compiler is currently **not** fully functioning and there may be a lot of bugs.
+## Promote

-Feel free to report issues and spread it around your classes if you also find the need for such a compiler.
+Spread it around your classes if you also find the need for such a compiler!

-Thans for your support.
+Thanks for your support.